 A lot of us have the tendency to think that financial planning is something only for high-net-worth individuals or those with complex financial situations or worse those with messy financial situations.
 However, nothing can be further from the truth.

 According to Investopedia, A financial plan is “a comprehensive evaluation of an investor’s current and future financial state … to determine if a person’s financial goals can be met in the future, or what steps need to be taken to ensure that they are.”

 By giving a direction to your financial life, financial planning can not only help you secure your future but also make you more comfortable with what you are spending today.

-In this article, we detail 5 simple steps to making your very own financial plan.
+In this article, we detail 5 simple steps to make your very own financial plan.
 You can also check out our infographic for a short summary

 1. Assess your current situation

-The first step of financial planning is to find out where you stand today with respect to you income, expenses, assets and any outstanding liabilities.
+The first step of financial planning is to find out where you stand today with respect to your income, expenses, assets, and any outstanding liabilities.
 You can think of this exercise as making your personal balance sheet.

-A professional financial planner will next proceed to analyse your balance sheet through multiple standard ratios.
-However as a DIY financial planner, you can work with less formalisation and focus on three main aspects of your balance sheet ( which is what the ratios measure in any case):
+A professional financial planner will next proceed to analyze your balance sheet through multiple standard ratios.
+However, as a DIY(do it yourself) financial planner, you can work with less formalization and focus on three main aspects of your balance sheet ( which is what the ratios measure in any case):